interestingforked/shushud/doc/resource_ownership_api.md

 This API is idempotent.
 Furthermore, it does not care about the order in which it receives events.
 For instance, you can send the inactive state prior to sending the active state.
-In such a case, shushu will neglect all related records for reporting until the active arrives.
+In such a case, shushu will neglect all related records for reporting until the active record arrives.

 It is recomended to follow the [event buffering](https://github.com/heroku/engineering-docs/blob/master/event-buffering.md) approach when implementing a client for this library.

-### Possible Responses

-* 200 - Event accepted.
-* 404 - Account not found.

 ### Activate

+If no account can be found using the :account_id, Shushu will create one during the resource_ownership request.

 ```bash
 $ curl -i -X PUT https://shushu.heroku.com/accounts/:account_id/resource_ownerships/:entity_id \